 This reversal strategy can identify potential trend reversals at an early stage by leveraging its most powerful signal.

-- The Logic: As you can see on the chart, a disagreement between price and the indicator is a powerful sign that a trend is exhausted.
+On the chart above, a disagreement between price and the indicator is a powerful sign that a trend is exhausted.
 This strategy aims to enter a trade as the old trend dies and a new one begins.

 - The Rules for a Bearish Reversal (sell trade):